What do we do once your application is lodged?

 What is DARC?

-The DARC is a staff committee that meets every Wednesday morning and reviews every development application lodged, since its last meeting.
-For each application, the committee:
+The DARC is a staff committee that undertakes a weekly review of newly lodged development applications.
+For each application the committee:

 - determines if there are any obvious deficencies in the information provided by the Applicant, and